 What else do I need to know?

-Bali’s fame is irresistible, and every traveller is willing to take that opportunity to experience what this destination has to offer.
+Bali’s fame is irresistible, and every traveler is willing to take that opportunity to experience what this destination has to offer.
 However, before you book that flight and tour you’ve been wanting, it pays to consider the following:

 * Transport - A scooter of a motorbike is the best way to get around.
-If you are travelling with a friend, you can rent a two-wheeled vehicle to access nearby tourist spots.
+If you are traveling with a friend, you can rent a two-wheeled vehicle to access nearby tourist spots.
 Whether you have travel insurance or not, be careful when driving because roads can be slippery and accidents are fatal.
 Never indulge in Bintang beers before driving and always check your bike before heading to the road.

 * Visa - Filipinos don’t need a visa to enter Indonesia.
 All you need to present is a passport that is valid for six months upon entry and a two-way ticket indicating your departure.
-You may also prepare a copy of your itinerary, hotel booking and other government-issued IDs for verification.
+You may also prepare a copy of your itinerary, hotel booking, and other government-issued IDs for verification.

 * Payment - Cash is still the primary mode of purchase in Bali.
 You can bring your credit cards, but most purchases in small merchants are paid in cash.
 If you want to buy a high-priced item, prepare a few 100,000 bills in your pocket.
 Most street sellers prefer smaller denominations.

 * Internet – Check with your network providers like Globe or Smart if they have data roaming packages you can use while in Bali.
 Although hotels and cafes offer wifi connection, you can opt for local sim cards packed with four gigs if internet for around Php300 only.
 Whichever you may prefer, it pays to understand that internet speed varies in different locations.